CarbonPackages/Carbon.Rollup/README.md

 ### Usage of TypeScript

-If you want TypeScript, add following packages to `package.json`:
+If you want to use [TypeScript], add following packages to `package.json`:

 ```bash
 yarn add --dev typescript @typescript-eslint/eslint-plugin @babel/preset-typescript @typescript-eslint/parser @wessberg/rollup-plugin-ts